Rogiet – St Mary’s Church

 History

-The church in Rogiet was probably built at the end of the 13th or early 14th century, and significantly expanded in the 15th century.
-Originally, it was dedicated to Saint Hilary, which could refer either to Saint Eleri or to Saint Hilary from Arles.
-In 1903, the church was renovated, and a northern nave was added to it on the occasion.
+The church in the village of Rogiet was probably built at the end of the 13th or beginning of the 14th century, and significantly expanded at the end of the 14th or in the 15th century.
+It was originally named St. Hilary, which could refer to either St. Eleri or St. Hilary of Arles.
+In 1903, the church was renovated, and at the same time a north aisle and a sacristy were built.

 Architecture

-The church consists of a rectangular nave, exceptionally short for Welsh temples, and unusually longer, also rectangular chancel on the eastern side, which was probably the result of the addition of a nave to the chancel in the 15th century, which previously served as an small church.
-A tall and soaring tower was also attached to the west side of the nave in the 15th century.
-It was crowned with a parapet mounted on corbels protruding from the face, a battlement and decorative pinnacles in the corners.
-From the south, it received a four-sided communication turret.
-The southern entrance to the nave was preceded by a porch.
+At the end of the Middle Ages, the church consisted of a rectangular nave, exceptionally short for Welsh churches, and an unusually long chancel on the eastern side, also rectangular, likely the result of the addition of a nave onto the chancel, which had previously served as a self-sufficient church.
+A tall, slender tower was added to the western side of the nave in the 14th or 15th century.
+The southern entrance to the nave was preceded than by a porch.

 Current state